yuepanexplorer/yuepanexplorer.github.io/_research/research.md

 permalink: /research/
 ---

+Current research at Princeton
+---

+My Ph.D. research focuses on computational galaxy formation and high-performance computing.
+I develop efficient, physically motivated models that connect dark-matter halos, baryons, feedback, and environment, and I use large cosmological simulations to test those models against observations.

+### Galaxy formation and galactic outflows in cosmic voids

+Working with Romain Teyssier, Ulrich P. Steinwandel, and Alice Pisani, I used the hydrodynamics code RAMSES to simulate galaxy formation in cosmologically underdense environments.
+We studied how galaxy-formation processes and galactic outflows interact with large-scale cosmic structure.
+This work was published in MNRAS in June 2025: <a href="https://arxiv.org/abs/2503.02938">_Much Ado About Nothing: Galaxy Formation and Galactic Outflows in Cosmic Voids_</a>.

+### Satellite galaxies in the Merian Survey

+Working with J. Greene, S. Danieli, and the Merian collaboration, I led the analysis of a statistical census of bright satellites around Milky-Way analogs.
+We use the scale of the Merian Survey and statistical modeling to characterize satellite distributions and star-forming activity.
+This work was published in ApJ in December 2025: <a href="https://arxiv.org/abs/2512.12846">_The Merian Survey: A Statistical Census of Bright Satellites of Milky Way Analogs_</a>.

+I also contribute to the broader <a href="https://arxiv.org/abs/2410.01884">Merian survey analysis</a>, a <a href="https://arxiv.org/abs/2410.01886">non-parametric study of H-alpha morphology in bright dwarf galaxies</a>, and ongoing work on photometric redshifts for star-forming dwarf galaxies.

+### On-the-fly mapping of intergalactic metal enrichment

+I built a mass-conserving 256<sup>3</sup> Eulerian intergalactic-medium enrichment grid with persistent halo wind bubbles in a combined RAMSES dark-matter-only and GRUMPY pipeline.
+The model recovers filamentary enrichment at semi-analytic cost, shows that internal enrichment dominates the mass-metallicity relations of classical dwarf galaxies, and identifies two characteristic peaks in intergalactic-medium metallicity.
+This paper is in preparation for submission to MNRAS.

+### Local filtering mass during inhomogeneous reionization

+I am using controlled RAMSES-RT zoom simulations to predict the local filtering mass of dwarf-galaxy progenitors from ionization-front arrival time, ultraviolet intensity, spectral hardness, thermal history, and environment.
+The main diagnostics include baryon retention, cold inflow, and self-shielding.
+This paper is in preparation for submission to MNRAS.

+### The CAMELS-RAMSES model

+As part of the CAMELS collaboration, I contribute to an adaptive-mesh-refinement RAMSES model for the public CAMELS simulation suite.
+We benchmark cosmic star-formation histories, mass functions, stellar-to-halo mass relations, and matter maps against IllustrisTNG, Simba, Astrid, and Swift-EAGLE while testing their responses to cosmology, feedback, and star-formation parameters.

+### GPU acceleration of RAMSES

+At the NVIDIA Open Hackathon at Princeton University in June 2026, I worked on porting, profiling, and optimizing RAMSES for NVIDIA GPUs.
+The project used NVIDIA Nsight Compute (`ncu`) to identify performance bottlenecks and guide optimization of the cosmological hydrodynamics code.

+Earlier research
+---

 Before I start grad school, I sampled many fields of astrophysics.
 I put an emphasis on studying ultra-faint dwarf galaxies (<a href="https://en.wikipedia.org/wiki/Dwarf_galaxy#:~:text=Ultra%2Dfaint%20dwarf%20galaxies,-Ultra%2Dfaint%20dwarf&text=Unlike%20GCs%2C%20UFDs%20contain%20a,dark%20matter%2Ddominated%20systems%20known.">UFDs</a>) - one of the oldest, most dark-matter dominated, and chemically primitive stellar systems in the universe - because I was intrigued by their power to challenge the <a href="https://en.wikipedia.org/wiki/Lambda-CDM_model">ΛCDM</a> paradigm.
 UChicago (where I did my undergrad) happens to have many experts in this field.
 My exploration into dwarf galaxies was encapsulated in three research projects, each of which attempted to answer a specific question.